Salah times: Time calculation

 Muslims use readily available apps on their phone to find daily prayer times in their locality.
 Technological advances have allowed for products such as software-enhanced azan clocks that use a combination of GPS and microchips to calculate these formulas.
 This allows Muslims to live further away from mosques than previously possible, as they no longer need to rely solely on a muezzin in order to keep an accurate prayer schedule.

-Friday prayer

-The Friday prayer replaces the dhuhr prayer performed on the other six days of the week.
-The precise time for this congregational prayer varies with the mosque, but in all cases it must be performed after dhuhr and before asr times.
-If one is unable to join the congregation, then they must pray the dhuhr prayer instead.
-This salat is compulsory to be done with ja'maat for men.
-Women have the option to perform Jumm'ah in the mosque or to pray zuhr.